×

 Benefits of prepaid plans

-There are numerous benefits available to you with a prepaid funeral plan compared to over-50s life insurance, as you will see from the comparison table below.
-With an Aura funeral plan, it is guaranteed that your funeral will be completely paid for; this is not the case with over-50s life insurance.
+There are numerous benefits available to you with a prepaid funeral plan compared to funeral insurance, as you will see from the comparison table below.
+With an Aura funeral plan, it is guaranteed that your funeral will be completely paid for; this is not the case with funeral insurance.

 Certainty